thunkable/docs-thunkable-com/android/components/push-notifications.md

 We recommend limiting push notifications to content that will be welcomed by a large majority of your users.
 Less is more!

+Most of the work you do to use push notifications in your app will be on the One Signal interface.
+On Thunkable, you simply drag and drop the component in and add the One Signal API key.

 * [Set up with One Signal](#set-up-with-one-signal)

 * [Connect One Signal with your app](#connecting-one-signal-with-your-app)

 * [Create a message](#create-a-message)
 * [Add your app icon](#add-your-app-icon)
 * [Push the notification](#push-the-notification)